ivanursul/ivanursul/articles/java/lists.md

 ### <a href="#creating-list-objects" name="creating-list-objects"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Creating List Objects

-List is an interface, and the instances of List can be created in the following ways:
+The List is an interface, and the instances of List can be created in the following ways:

 ```
 List list1 = new ArrayList();